thlorenz/redeyed/README.md

 ### {Function} config

-`function (s) { return 'replacement for s'; }`: replaces the token with whatever is returned by the provided function
+`function (tokenString, tokenIndex, tokens) { return 'replacement for tokenString'; }`: replaces the tokenString with whatever is returned by the provided function

+- tokenString: the content of the token that is currently being processed
+- tokenIndex: the index of the token being processed in tokens
+- tokens: all tokens that are being processed **including comments** (i.e. result of merging esprima tokens and comments)

+In most cases the `tokenString` is all you'll need.
+The extra parameters are passed in case you need to gather more information about the `token`'s surroundings in order to decide how to transform it.

 ### Missing before and after resolution